leotalero/LoginApp/README.md

 Login app Using loaders instead of simple async tasks, saving data in SQLite,
-Using API to validate and register User navigation using intents and extras.
+Using API to validate and register User navigation using intents and extras parseable objects.
+Logout option